I’m often asked, “Why are you running”? The short answer is I care about our children, their families, and our community.

 Education.
 I graduated from Augustana College with a bachelor’s degree in biology and secondary education, a master’s degree in biology from California State University at Los Angeles, and a doctoral degree in educational leadership from Nova Southeastern University.

 Career.
 My first job during my high school and college years were in a tool and die factory.
 It really helped me understand and appreciate the need for vocational education.
 After college graduation, I taught high school, middle school, and elementary science.
 In Charleston, I was hired as the curriculum specialist for math, science and technology.
 I’m proudest of the NSF grant ($5 million) that allowed me to prepare science teachers and establish a Science Resource Center.
+I'm also proud of the environmental education projects that were implemented via the science classrooms.
 I was thrilled to return to working in schools as an assistant principal at Buist Academy, interim principal at CE Williams, and principal at Academic Magnet High School.
 I was pleased that the AMHS class of 2004 presented me with the raptor trophy for “a job well done” and the class of 2007 invited me to be their graduation speaker.

 Small Business.
 When we moved to Charleston, I was a Mom, plus it was difficult to find quality childcare for my sons and get a teaching job in Biology, my field of expertise.
 So instead I started a small business and used my entrepreneurial skills to learn about the economic pressures and challenges facing small business.
 The Charleston Trident Chamber of Commerce recognized my contribution to the community for excellence in small business and collaboration for school and business partnerships.

-Community Service.
-Throughout my years in Charleston, I’ve served my community in many ways:
+Community Service and Awards.
+Throughout my years in Charleston, I’ve served my community in many ways.

 - City of Charleston Commission for Women